ilkkamtk/hybridisovellukset/Week1/02-server-arch.md

 1. Read documentation: <http://localhost:AUTH-SERVER-PORT/>
 1. Test the endpoints (Postman or similar)
-1. Store the JWT from login response for testing other servers
+1. Store the JWT from _POST login_ response for testing other servers
+1. Review the code (e.g. `deleteUser` function in `/src/api/models/userModel.ts` has an example how to use _SQL transactions_ with _mysql2_ package, and the route files have examples how to write _apiDoc_ annotations in code comments)

 ### Media API server

 1. Review the code and test that the existing media endpoints work as expected
    - e.g. `GET http://localhost:3000/api/v1/media`, refer to route files for other endpoints
+   - for endpoints that need authentication use the JWT as _Bearer token_
 1. Start writing missing endpoints
    - for the _models_ refer to `@sharedTypes/DBTypes` (`hybrid-types/DBTypes.ts`, see `tsconfig.json`)
+   - **or the preferred option: design a database for your individual project and start writing endpoints for that**

-### File server
+### File/Upload server

 1. Review the code, figure out how uploads work and how they are integrated to media api
-1. Test uploading media files
+1. Test uploading media files (You need to set the JWT as _Bearer token_)

-Implement TODOs in the teacher's lecture examples (see link in Oma).

-Start designing your individual project (see Oma for details) and implementing features you would need for the application.
+   - Store the _json response_ details for POSTing the mediafile details to Media API server
+   - In the example architecture the _client application_ needs to _POST media_ to Media API server after uploading the file to the Media API
+   - Idea (optional): refactor the architecture so that after a successful file upload, the file server automatically POSTs the Media file details to Media API (or vice versa)
+     - Note that the _MediaItem_ model has the _title_ and _description_ fields too

 **Returning:** Check assignment in OMA.

+Start designing your individual project (see project requirements in Oma for details) and start implementing back-end features you would need for the application.

 ### Extras